huggingface/hub-docs/docs/hub/spaces-sdks-docker-argilla.md

 ### Create your first dataset

 Once Argilla is running, you can use the UI with the Direct URL you'll find in the "Embed this Space" option (top right).
 You'll see a URL like this: `https://dvilasuero-argilla-setfit.hf.space`.
-This URL gives you access to a full-screen, stable Argilla instance, and is the `api_url` for interacting with Argilla Python library.
+This URL gives you access to a full-screen, stable Argilla instance, and is the `api_url` for reading and writing datasets using the Argilla Python library.

 <div class="flex justify-center">
 <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/spaces-argilla-embed-space.png"/>